 It’s a damn shame to stay cooped up indoors when we can see the weather gradually getting nicer.
-While the COVID-19 pandemic has put a stopper in a lot of social plans, there’s nothing stopping you from nipping out for a brisk walk and some fresh air.
+Why not nip out for a brisk walk and some fresh air?
 Here are some quick hikes that you can finish in more or less two hours, so you can get outdoors for a quick breather before hurrying back home.
 (No, not including Dragon’s Back.)

 Rhino Rock is one of the easiest hikes in Hong Kong, only about one kilometre from the trailhead.
 There isn’t much of an incline apart from the beginning section, and you could even make the trip and back in approximately half an hour if you don’t stop at the rock—but what would be the fun in that?

 Make your way to the Stanley Fort bus stop—bus 6A will take you there from Central—and take the stairs next to the fort’s security booth.
 The steps are followed by an incline, the only “tough” part of the hike, but it does not take long to complete.